owainlewis/swagger-gen/README.md

 [![Build Status](https://travis-ci.org/owainlewis/swagger-gen.svg)](https://travis-ci.org/owainlewis/swagger-gen)

 Swagger-gen is a tool for generating code or documents from a swagger spec.

 It can quickly generate boilerplate code in your application in any number of different languages.
-It is template driven and can be used either as a CLI tool or as a library when more control is needed over code generation.

 ![](http://www.davenewson.com/_media/tutorials/php/swagger-logo.gif)